 In determining the fees for our services, we have considered the nature, extent and timing of our planned audit procedures as described above.
-Our fees for the year are set out in our most recent proposal.
+Our fees for the year are set out in the engagement letter signed on October 16th, 2017 based on our most recent proposal.